giotiskl/JSON-Resume/README.md

 #JSON Resume
 This is a simple template that conforms to the [JSON resume schema](https://jsonresume.org/).
+You need to have [node](https://nodejs.org/en/) and npm installed to install all dependencies.

 ##Description
 This template was built using AngularJS.
 It includes a custom modal component using CSS animations, which can be used to display further information at some sections.
 Feel free to modify and/or use it in any way you like.
 It also uses Gulp for as a build system and all developer dependencies can be found in the package.json file.